Picture this: You’re twelve years old.

 It’s past your bedtime, but you’re up reading with a torch under the covers.
 There’s a stack of books by your bed, and you’ll have finished them all by next week.
 The local librarian knows your name.
 Life is good.

-Fast-forward to 2020, and that stack of books has evolved into a daunting to-be-read pile.
+Fast-forward, and that stack of books has evolved into a daunting to-be-read pile.
 Your once voracious reading habit has lapsed into a slump.
 Social media, the constant news cycle, and the general state of the world has destroyed your attention span; and award-winning novels and extraordinary longform journalism haven’t a chance at holding your concentration.
 So, you mindlessly trawl Instagram before falling asleep, bleary-eyed.
 This does not make you feel good.

 But worry not, former bookworm!
 We’ve compiled a list of books to get you back on the reading train.
 From snappy plots to short chapters, every one of these literary gems has something digestible for your foggy 2020 brain.